yahms/Homekit-BrilliantPlug/README.md

 *This is incomplete currently*

-# Bunnings 'Brilliant Smart WiFi Plug' with Homekit
+# 'Brilliant Smart WiFi Plug' with Homekit

-The 'Brilliant Smart WiFi Plug' available from Bunnings in Australia is an ESP8266 / Tuya based smart plug.
+The 'Brilliant Smart WiFi Plug' available from Bunnings or Officeworks in Australia is an ESP8266 / Tuya based smart plug.
 Thanks to the work of TBA and TBA, a full homekit implementation can be loaded on these if you are handy with electronics.

 This project makes the **Bunnings 'Brilliant Smart WiFi Plug** compatible with **Apple Homekit**!